vim-scripts/Format-Helper/doc/README.txt

-    g:format_list_ceil (default 0): empty lines from above content to the first line of list. g:format_list_floor (default 0): empty lines form the last line of list to below content. g:format_list_indent (default 0): indent spaces from beginning of current line to the item head. g:format_list_interval (default 1): interval (spaces) from last character of item head to the line body. g:format_list_max_scope (default 100): max lines to search the last index of previous number list from assigned line number.
+    g:format_list_ceil (default 0): empty lines from above content to the first line of list. g:format_list_floor (default 0): empty lines form the last line of list to below content. g:format_list_indent (default 0): indent spaces from beginning of current line to the item head. g:format_list_max_scope (default 100): max lines to search the last index of previous number list from assigned line number.

 * Example: